 1. Subject name Project management 2.
-Subject name in Hungarian Projektmenedzsment 3.
-Role ос 4.
+Subject name in Hungarian Projektmenedzs sment 3.
+Role 4.
 Code GT20M420 5.
 Evaluation type m 6.
 Credits 2 7.
 Weekly contact hours 2 lecture 0 practice 0 lab 8.
 Curriculum Α 9.
-Working hours for fulfilli ng the requiremen ts of the subject 60 hours Contact hours 28 hours Preparation for seminars 0 hours Homework 0 hours Reading written materials 8 hours Midterm preparation 24 hours Exam preparation 0 hours 10.
-Department Department of Ma Department of Management and Business Economics 11.
-Responsible lecturer Dr. Sebestyén Zo ltán 12.
-Lecturers Dr. Sebestyén Zoltán 13.
-Prerequisites - (-), -; - (-), -; - (-), -
+Working hours for fulfill ing the requireme ents of the subject 60 hours Contact hours 28 hours Preparation for seminars 0 hours Homework 0 hours Reading written materials 8 hours Midterm preparation 24 hours Exam preparation 0 hours 10.
+Department Department of N Management and Busine ess Economics 11.
+Responsible lecturer Dr. Sebestyén Z Dr. Sebestyén Zoltán 12.
+Lecturers Dr. Sebestyén Z Dr. Sebestyén Zoltán 13.
+Prerequisites - (-), -

 The subject introduces students with the terminology, basic tools and techniques related to project management.
 The curriculum briefly summarizes the basic knowledge needed to manage a project, in a structured way, to the extent of the subject.

-Thematics:

-- Introduction, Project Definition. - Performers, contributors. - Creating a demolition hierarchy. - Application and transformation of direct and indirect prevention and follow-up lists. - Draw a net.
+Thematics: Introduction, Project Definition.
+Performers, contributors.
+Creating a demolition hierarchy.
+Application and transformation of direct and indirect prevention and follow-up lists.
+Draw a net.
 Implementation time and labor expense.
 Bandwidth, cyclogram.
 Milestones.
-Activities appearances. - Analysis of activity-based nets, calculation of total project time.
-Activity and event times. - Activity and event reserve times: full and spare time, calculation modes. - Analysis of activity node nets, calculation of total project time. - Activity and event reserve times: full and spare time.
-Rules for calculating reserve times. - Multiple dependency relationships.
-There are four basic connections. - Methods to reduce total project implementation time. - Track time and money flow. - Projects Risk Management Steps.
+Activities appearances.
+Analysis of activity-based nets, calculation of total project time.
+Activity and event times.
+Activity and event reserve times: full and spare time, calculation modes.
+Analysis of activity node nets, calculation of total project time.
+Activity and event reserve times: full and spare time.
+Rules for calculating reserve times.
+Multiple dependency relationships.
+There are four basic connections.
+Methods to reduce total project implementation time.
+Track time and money flow.
+Projects Risk Management Steps.
 Risk Resources.
-Risk mitigation options. - Basic organizational forms of projects.
+Risk mitigation options.
+Basic organizational forms of projects.
 Responsibility, responsibility, decision-making.
 Select project team members: use skill knowledge database.
 Responsible selection, assignment to activity: Activity-Assignment Matrix.
 Fundamental contract types, settlement methods.

-- Knows the phases of projects. actors, contributors. - Knows how to create a breakdown hierarchy. - Is familiar with the application and conversion of direct and indirect prevention and tracking lists. - Is familiar with drawing and dynamically analyzing the net, analyzing its basic data, and using it. - Know the methods of reducing the total project implementation time. - Knows the steps of project risk management.

-- Is able to design and evaluate projects. - Is able to analyze, allocate resources in case of appropriate industry-specific further education. - Is able to manage different fields of expertise.

-- Strives for cost-effective planning and follow-up of the project. - Open and endeavor to approach the problems and tasks raised during the project management from a multidisciplinary perspective. - Is able to carry out tasks in a team.
+- a) knowledge: knows the phases of projects. actors, contributors knows how to create a breakdown hierarchy is familiar with the application and conversion of direct and indirect prevention and tracking lists. is familiar with drawing and dynamically analyzing the net, analyzing its basic data, and using it know the methods of reducing the total project implementation time knows the steps of project risk management - b) skills: is able to design and evaluate projects, is able to analyze, allocate resources in case of appropriate industry-specific further education, is able to manage different fields of expertise - c) attitude: strives for cost-effective planning and follow-up of the project open and endeavor to approach the problems and tasks raised during the project management from a multidisciplinary perspective is able to carry out tasks in a team - d) autonomy and responsibility: is able to independently produce the project's web design, its dynamics and analysis is able to coordinate human resources responsibly to achieve the goal of the project

-Master Programme (MSc) transportation.bme.hu Page 31/40 Version: 03.
-12. 2019.

-- Is able to independently produce the project's web design, its dynamics and analysis. - Is able to coordinate human resources responsibly to achieve the goal of the project.